The Evolution of Social Media

 You Must Have a Strong Social Presence

-56% of consumers are influenced by their friends and peers on their purchases, and 70% of Millennial Consumers are influenced by recommendations of their peers in their buying decisions.
+Their friends and peers influence 56% of consumers on their purchases, and 70% of Millennial Consumers are influenced by recommendations of their peers in their buying decisions.
 (Medium)

-As a business, it’s your responsibility to find a way of balancing your channels to fit your audience’s needs and the site’s algorithms.
+As a business, it’s your responsibility to find a way of balancing your channels to fit your audience’s needs and the site’s algorithms; understanding the evolution of social media can help you plan for the future.

 You need to promote your business and offer valuable, interesting, engaging content and a customer service experience that satisfies your customers.